 The clinical placements are a central component to the training in this programme.
 In your first year, the modules will include experiential learning to prepare you for your first work placement, as theoretical understanding will give you a strong grounding for your clinical practice.
 Your professional development is inter-related with the development of theoretical knowledge, skills and personal awareness.
 Within the clinical placements you will synthesise, integrate and apply all aspects of your learning into practise.

 In the second year, you will build upon your play therapy skills and knowledge from your first year modules.
 You will have the opportunity to develop and explore your understanding of the theory and practice of play therapy in relation to working with different client groups and more complex needs.
 You will also synthesise your theoretical knowledge and clinical experience to pursue your research interest in the Research Portfolio module.
 A clinical issue, your own clinical work or a professional issue may provide the inspiration for this research project.
 Recent research areas have included: child-centred play therapy and the use of therapeutic boundaries, play therapy and unresolved bereavement issues, play therapy in schools, and play therapy and different cultural beliefs.

-If you are not sure that you are ready to embark on a full masters' degree we also offer introductory courses which provide a useful background to those working in related professions or anyone simply wishing to find out more about the work.
-For information on our Introduction Courses, Summer Schools and Foundation Course in Play Therapy, see the Psychology Short Courses.
+We also offer introductory courses that provide a useful background to those working in related professions or anyone simply wishing to find out more about the work.

 See answers to frequently asked questions about the MA Play Therapy.